miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 Design patterns:
 - many problems in writing software keep repeating
-- = templates, generic solutions that when implemented
+- = templates, generic solutions that when implemented, can help
+- a common way to solve common problems

+Examples of Design patterns:
+1. ITERATOR
+		- traverses a collection so that we visit each element only once
+		-
 Layered Architecture
 **What is it?**